Sheriff Execution III

 - tools and implements of his trade

-The sheriff may sell goods at public auction after at least 48 hours has expired after execution.
-The sheriff is not to allow an unreasonable delay to take place.
+The sheriff may sell goods at public auction after at least 48 hours have expired after execution.
+The sheriff may not allow an unreasonable delay.

-Where the sheriff has seized, but not sold goods, the person who seeks execution may seek and be granted an order of venditio exponas, once the order of fieri facias has been filed.
-It applies where goods remain in the possession of the sheriff because there is no available buyer.
+Where the sheriff has seized but not sold goods, the person who seeks execution may seek and be granted an order of vendition exponas once the order of fieri facias has been filed.
+This applies where goods remain in the sheriff’s possession because there is no available buyer.
 The order writ directs the sheriff to sell at the best price obtainable and make a return for payment to the judgment creditor.

-Where several order for execution have been lodged, priority is in accordance with the date of delivery to the sheriff.
+Where several orders for execution have been lodged, priority is in accordance with the date of delivery to the sheriff.
 Where he levies, he should pay in accordance with this order of priority.

 In strict terms, the writ of execution binds the property when it is delivered to the sheriff for execution.
 The sheriff endorses the time of the receipt on the writ.
 However, title to goods which are acquired in good faith for valuable consideration thereafter, passes to the transferee before the seizure, unless such transferee had notice that the writ or order that had been delivered to the sheriff and remained unexecuted in his hands.